The combinatorial formula for open gravitational descendents: Trivalent and critical nodal graphs

 \begin{definition} A \emph{vertex lift flip} in a vertex $v\in V^I$ is the involution of the set of choices of lifts, which takes one choice to the choice which differs exactly in the lift at $v.$ \end{definition}

-We have the following lemma \begin{lemma} If $C,C'$ are two choices of lifts which differ by a vertex lift flip in $v,$ the corresponding assignments $\K,\K'$ differ by a vertex flip $f_v.$ The vertex flips act commutatively simply transitively on $\K(\Sigma,\SL,s).$ The correspondence between choices of lifts and $\K(\Sigma,\SL,s)$ is a bijection.
-As a conclusion $|\K(\Sigma,\SL,s)|=2^{V^I(G)}.$ \end{lemma} \begin{proof} The first assertion, the commutativity and transitivity of the action are straightforward.
-The rest will from proving that the action is simple.
-In order to show this, note that we can think of $\K(\Sigma,\SL,s)$ as subset of $\Z_2^{H^I}.$ This is a vector space and a vertex flip $f_v$ is just an addition of an element $\tilde f_v\in \Z_2^{H^I},$ which is $s_1-$invariant, and zero everywhere except for edges with exactly one of their ends is $v.$ Thus, we can also think of $\tilde f_v$ as an element of $\Z_2^E,$ which vanishes identically on boundary edges.
-In other words, $\tilde f_v$ is canonically a $1-$cochain relative to boundary.
-If $\partial$ is the coboundary operator on the relative cochain complex defined on $\Sigma$ by the $1-$skeleton $G,$ then $\tilde f_v = \partial e_v,$ where $e_v$ is the $0-$cochain which is $1$ only at $v.$ If the action of vertex flips were not simple, there would have been a subset $A\subseteq V^I$ such that
+We have the following lemma \begin{lemma} If $C,C'$ are two choices of lifts which differ by a vertex lift flip in $v,$ the corresponding assignments $\K,\K'$ differ by a vertex flip $f_v.$ The vertex flips act commutatively freely transitively on $\K(\Sigma,\SL,s).$ The correspondence between choices of lifts and $\K(\Sigma,\SL,s)$ is a bijection.
+As a conclusion $|\K(\Sigma,\SL,s)|=2^{|V^I(G)|}.$ \end{lemma} \begin{proof} The first assertion, the commutativity and transitivity of the action are straightforward.
+The rest will from proving that the action is free.
+In order to show this, note that we can think of $\K(\Sigma,\SL,s)$ as subset of $\Z_2^{H^I}.$ This is a vector space and a vertex flip $f_v$ is just an addition of an element $\widetilde f_v\in \Z_2^{H^I},$ which is $s_1-$invariant, and zero everywhere except for edges with exactly one of their ends is $v.$ Thus, we can also think of $\widetilde f_v$ as a function from $E$ to $\Z_2,$ which vanishes identically on boundary edges.
+In other words, $\widetilde f_v$ is canonically a $1-$cochain with coefficients in $\Z_2$ relative to boundary.
+In fact, if $\delta$ is the coboundary operator on the relative cochain complex defined on $\Sigma$ by the $1-$skeleton $G,$ then $\widetilde f_v = \delta e_v,$ where $e_v$ is the $0-$cochain which is $1$ only at $v.$ If the action of vertex flips were not free, there would have been a subset $A\subseteq V^I$ such that

 or equivalently